Want a lower credit card interest rate? Just ask

 - If you are not able to get a lower interest rate, you could apply for a balance transfer card with a 0 percent intro APR that will allow you to make inroads into your debt without paying interest for a defined period.

-If you’re unhappy with your credit card’s interest rate, securing a lower one may be as simple as asking your credit card issuer.
-They may decline your request, but it doesn’t hurt to ask.
-If you’ve established a history of on-time payments and other responsible behavior with the issuer, leverage this information to your benefit.
+If you’re unhappy with your credit card’s interest rate, also known as an APR, securing a lower one may be as simple as asking your credit card issuer.
+It may decline your request, but it doesn’t hurt to ask.
+If you’ve established a history of on-time payments and other responsible behavior with the issuer, leverage this input to your benefit.

 A lower interest rate can ensure you pay less in interest over time, so it’s worth asking.
 You may even be able to qualify for a 0 percent APR on a credit card for a limited time, although you’ll typically need good or excellent credit to qualify for that type of offer.

-If you are contemplating whether or not your credit card has a reasonable APR, consider this: The average credit card interest rate is currently hovering above 17 percent.
-If you have a credit card with an APR much higher than the national average, aim for a rate that is lower when you are ready to start negotiating.
+If you are contemplating whether or not your credit card has a reasonable APR, consider this: The average credit card interest rate is currently hovering above 20 percent.
+If you have a credit card with an APR much higher than the national average, aim for a rate that’s lower when you’re ready to start negotiating.